-• Level 3: As of December 31, 2022, total acquisition-related contingent consideration of \$6.3 million is recorded in acquisition-related contingent consideration, in the condensed consolidated balance sheets.
-The Company recorded the acquisition-date fair value based on the likelihood of contingent Earnout Payments, as part of the consideration transferred.
-The Earnout Payments consist of cash payments and issuances of Common Stock and are subsequently remeasured to fair value each reporting date.
-The Company uses a Monte Carlo Simulation to estimate fair value of total contingent consideration.
+As of December 31, 2023, no acquisition-related contingent consideration is recorded in the condensed consolidated balance sheets.
+The Company recorded the acquisition date fair value based on the likelihood of contingent earnout payments related to the Company's acquisition of ID R&D Inc., as part of the consideration transferred.
+The earnout payments consist of cash payments and issuances of Common Stock and are subsequently remeasured to fair value each reporting date.
 Additionally, for contingent consideration to be settled in a variable number of shares of Common Stock, the Company used the most recent Mitek share price as reported by the Nasdaq Capital Market to determine the fair value of the shares expected to be issued.
-The Company classified the contingent consideration as Level 3, due to the lack of relevant observable inputs and market activity.
-Changes in assumptions described above could have an impact on the payout of contingent consideration with a maximum payout being \$22.1 million.
-The following table includes a rollforward of the contingent consideration liability measured at fair value using significant unobservable inputs (Level 3) during the three months ended December 31, 2022 (amounts in thousands):
+The Company previously classified the contingent consideration as Level 3, due to the lack of relevant observable inputs and market activity.
+The second earnout period ended on May 28, 2023 and the Company recorded the value based on the calculated final payout and reclassified the contingent consideration as Level 2 during the third quarter of fiscal 2023.
+The contingent consideration was settled during the three months ended December 31, 2023.

+The following table includes a roll-forward of the contingent consideration liability during the three months ended December 31, 2023 (amounts in thousands):